There are several definitions of artists that I personally subscribe to, but my favorite is this: artists are alchemists.

 We knew when the light would be best.
 The artists looked great and confident on camera.
 I myself had gotten a proper night’s sleep and was able to relax and have fun.

-Because I know The Artist's Mantra.
-So even if it goes all wrong, it will be alright.
+So remember The Artist’s Mantra.
+And know that even if something goes all wrong, it will be alright.